 CFTC Exemptions for Commodity Pool Operators

-The manager of a private investment fund that trades futures, over-the-counter foreign currencies (“forex”), swaps, or any related derivatives, will generally be required to register as a commodity pool operator (“CPO”) with the Commodity Futures Trading Commission.
+The manager of a private investment fund that trades futures, over-the-counter foreign currencies (“FX”), swaps, or any related derivatives, will generally be required to register as a commodity pool operator (“CPO”) with the Commodity Futures Trading Commission (the “CFTC“).
 However, investment managers that can comply with one of a limited number of available exemptions can avoid registration.

 Only a few exemptions from CPO registration are available.
 Managers that can operate within one of these limited exemptions can avoid CPO registration but will generally still be subject to the antifraud provisions contained within the Commodity Exchange Act and the associated regulations.
 A fund manager that is exempt from CPO registration will not be required to become an NFA Member and will not be subject to NFA’s bylaws or compliance rules.